truonghoangnguyen/nikaya2/docs/.scripts/trungbo-eng-nanamoli-bodhi.part1.md

 "Suppose a man needing heartwood, seeking heartwood, wandering in search of heartwood, came to a great tree standing possessed of heartwood, and cutting off only its heartwood, he would take it away knowing it was heartwood.
 Then a man with good sight, seeing him, might say: 'This good man knew the heartwood, the sapwood, the inner bark, the outer bark, and the twigs and leaves.
 Thus, while needing heartwood, seeking heartwood, wandering in search of heartwood, [197] he came to a great tree standing possessed of heartwood, and cutting off only its heartwood, he took it away knowing it was heartwood.
 Whatever it was this good man had to make with heartwood, his purpose will be served.'
 So too, bhikkhus, here some clansman goes forth out of faith...When he is diligent, he attains perpetual liberation.
 And it is impossible for that bhikkhu to fall away from that perpetual deliverance.

 7. "So this holy life, bhikkhus, does not have gain, honour, and renown for its benefit, or the attainment of virtue for its benefit, or the attainment of concentration for its benefit, or knowledge and vision for its benefit.
-But it is this unshakeable deliverance of mind that is the goal of this holy life, its heartwood, and its end. ${ }^{\prime 349}$
+But it is this unshakeable deliverance of mind that is the goal of this holy life, its heartwood, and its end. [^349]

 That is what the Blessed One said.
 The bhikkhus were satisfied and delighted in the Blessed One's words.